 Web and research help by Matthew Bradley, camera and editing by Mariam Abuhaideri.
 Special thanks to David Swanson.

-John McCain Questioned about Wall Street Money
+I ask McCain about his Wall Street cash

 Sam Husseini: “Senator, your five biggest funders are PACs and others related with Merrill Lynch, Citigroup, Goldman Sachs, Morgan Stanley, JP Morgan.
 Given the huge Wall Street bail-outs, why shouldn’t concerned Americans conclude that Wall Street has basically bought off not just you, but a large chunk of congress?”